Graduate Degree Programs & Requirements

 Students typically complete the PhD program in five years.
 A student who comes here with advanced preparation may finish in less time.
 In special cases, the time schedule may be lengthened accordingly.
 Students should plan to develop a close relationship with their thesis advisors so that they may have a realistic idea of their progress.

-The AM in Mathematics
+The MA in Mathematics

 General Requirements